SpacedOutChicken/Deciv-2/Mod Compendium.md

     - Attempt #2: [The Mechanized, Derusted](https://github.com/EPG333/The-Mechanized-Derusted)
 - [VividVale Decivilised](https://github.com/BennieCUBED/VividVale-Decivilised) (Umm...okay.
 This is a thing.)
 - [Wasteland Happenings](https://github.com/the-s-is-silent/Wasteland-Happenings) (Adds random events, some of which significantly increase game difficulty.
 Also includes all of the Barbarian units added to Outlaws of the Wastes along with a few other units.)
+- [Zombie Mechanics for DeCiv](https://github.com/carriontrooper/Zombie-Survivors-for-DeCiv) (Okay, so, yeah, this exists.)

 #### Inactive (or Abandoned) Expansion/Rebalance Mods
 - [Dandelion](https://github.com/PAFR2003/Dandelion) (Revived by Indonesian Gentleman in "Forgotten Factions for DeCiv")